"The Incredible Pre-war 'Super-Pro'

 7. Popular Mechanics - December 1937 issue contains the article on the SP-100SX - shown in its entirety above in the SP-100 section.

-8. BAMA - Boat Anchor Manual Archives - source for Hammarlund Super-Pro manuals on-line.
+8. BAMA - Boat Anchor Manual Archives - source for Hammarlund Super-Pro manuals on-line - source of the manual for the SP-100-LX (although it's listed as SP-110L.)

-9. Thanks to Todd KA1KAQ, Steve W8TOW, John W3JN for their help and detailed information on their Pre-war Super-Pro receivers and variations they have encountered.
+9. Thanks to Todd KA1KAQ, Steve W8TOW, John W3JN for their help and detailed information on their Pre-war Super-Pro receivers and variations they've encountered.

 10. Thanks to Steve Bringhurst for providing info on these websites showing the foreign military Super Pro copies, the Australian AMR-200, http://www.royalsignals.org.uk/photos/vk4kdp.htm